 Among the groups that participate are the Argentine Association of Transvestites and Transsexuals, the ‘Peronist Fags’(Putos Peronistas), The Sisters of Perpetual Indulgence, and the local chapter of Parents, Families and Friends of Lesbians and Gays (PFLAG).

-Once everyone gathers, the parade begins at 6 p.m. from Plaza de Mayo and slowly blares its way up 11 blocks of Avenida de Mayo to the Plaza Congreso.
+Once everyone gathers, the parade begins at 4 p.m. from Plaza de Mayo and slowly blares its way up 11 blocks of Avenida de Mayo to the Plaza Congreso.

-The celebration ends with live music in Plaza Congreso, often with notable local pop acts such as Leo Garcia and Miranda.
+The celebration ends with live music in Plaza Congreso, often headlined by notable local pop acts such as Leo Garcia and Miranda.

-2016 Gay Pride Parade
+2022 Gay Pride Parade

 The event is just one part of Gay Pride week in Buenos Aires in which there are LGBTIQ-themed conferences, speakers, and parties all over town.

-When: November 26, 2016 from 1 p.m. (parade at 4 p.m.)
+When: Saturday, November 5, 2022 from 11:00 a.m. (parade at 4 p.m.)